kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

         equivalent in Blue PCH would be 8.1).

         Using Blue PCH allows for using Scala scale files to do microtonal tracking.
-To choose a Scala scale, use the \"\...\" button to open up a file selector to choose a Scala scale.
+To choose a Scala scale, use the "\..." button to open up a file selector to choose a Scala scale.
         Afterwards, enter in the base frequency for the scale (the default is 261.62558 or middle-c).
-The \"output frequencies\" checkbox will determine how the values entered into this column will be interpreted.
-By default, \"output frequencies\" is enabled, meaning when the tracker goes to generate notes, it will take the Blue PCH values that are entered and convert them to a frequency value in hertz.
+The "output frequencies" checkbox will determine how the values entered into this column will be interpreted.
+By default, "output frequencies" is enabled, meaning when the tracker goes to generate notes, it will take the Blue PCH values that are entered and convert them to a frequency value in hertz.
 If you deselect this option, the